4 Things a Microbiologist Says You Can Do To Improve Indoor Air Quality

-Given this decidedly un-fun finding, taking steps to improve the indoor air quality within your own home is even more crucial—and according to Jason Tetro, a microbiologist and author of The Germ Files, there several clever strategies to accomplish just that.
-Based on a 2015 scientific review published in Reviews in Environmental Science and Bio/Technology that analyzed the best way to treat indoor air, Tetro has five recommendations for spiffing up your indoor space—no matter your square footage.
+Given such findings, taking steps to improve the indoor air quality within your own home is even more critical—and according to Jason Tetro, a microbiologist and author of The Germ Files, there several clever strategies to accomplish just that.
+Based on a 2015 scientific review published in Reviews in Environmental Science and Bio/Technology that analyzed the best way to treat indoor air, Tetro has four simple recommendations to improve indoor air quality, no matter your square footage.

-Here are 5 ways to improve the indoor air quality at home…that don’t involve packing up and moving.
+How to improve the indoor air quality at home

 1. Install a HEPA filter